Distance travelled by an object is the length of path taken.

 - Vector quantity

-Distinguishing Between Distance and Displacement
+Distinguishing Between Distance & Displacement

 If you have problems grasping the difference in concept of displacement and distance travelled, please study the example below.